AddonAve/RollControl/README.md

 **Version 2.0.0**
 - Crooked Cards can now be set to use with Roll 1 or Roll 2
 - Crooked Cards status for Roll 1 or Roll 2 is now shown in the Display Overlay
-- Fixed the formula for Bolter's Roll calculation
+- Fixed the calculation for Bolter's Roll

 ## Features